How Functional Programming Makes Working with Kafka Easier?

 In this section, we developed a functional Kafka Scala consumer with the help of Cats and Cats Effects.
 We saw how we could run Kafka client in its single thread because it’s not thread-safe and we saw how it’s easy to switch thread pools so we can process messages in a suitable thread pool and we did this using ContextShift provided by cats library.
 Finally, we tested everything together including running Kafka and Zookeeper and sent messages from Kafka producer console and received them in our Scala consumer.

-In master branch of the same repo, You can find more complete code that includes testing, error handling, logging, monitoring and deployment to Kubernetes.
+branch of the same repo, You can find more complete code that includes testing, error handling, logging, monitoring and deployment to Kubernetes.
 If you are interested in any of those topics, please let me know in comments and I will write about them in future posts.